TariDi/blockchange-crypto-donation-system/README.md

 ```

 11. Search `https://localhost:5173` in your browser (where MetaMask is installed), and you should see the landing page of the app!

+**Note - Ensure that only a single account is chosen while logging in through MetaMask**

 ![BlockChange Landing Page](public/blockchange-landing-page.png)